kunthawat/xiaozhi-esp32-server/README_en.md

 ## Target Users 👥

 This project requires ESP32 hardware devices to work.
-If you have purchased ESP32-related hardware, successfully connected to Brother Xia's deployed backend service, and want to build your own `xiaozhi-esp32` backend service independently, then this project is perfect for you.
+If you have purchased ESP32-related hardware, successfully connected to the backend service deployed by XiaGe, and want to build your own `xiaozhi-esp32` backend service independently, then this project is perfect for you.

 Want to see the usage effects?
 Click the videos below 🎥